Teklanika River Campground

 Be courteous.
 Quiet hours are between 10 pm and 6 am.
 Generators may only be operated from 8 am to 10 am and 4 pm to 8 pm.
 There are no exceptions to these rules.

 Wildlife & food storage.
 Keep all food and scented items (e.g., toothpaste, sunscreen, ice chests/coolers, etc.) in your hard-sided vehicle.
 If you are tent-camping without a vehicle, use the food lockers found throughout the campground.
 Label and date your items in the food locker.
 Keep a clean camp and wash your dishes immediately.
-Click here to learn more about wildlife safety.
+Learn more about wildlife safety.

 Fire.
 Fires are allowed only in established grates.
 Wood may be purchased at the Riley Creek Mercantile.
 Use of power saws and cutting of live vegetation or standing deadwood are prohibited.
 Do not leave your campfire unattended.
 Do not cook on fire grates - use foil, and immediately dispose of it after cooking.

 Pets.
 Pets are welcome at Tek.
 Dispose of pet feces in garbage cans.
 Secure pet food in your vehicle or a food locker.
 Pets are not allowed on buses.
-Click here for more pet information.
+Learn more about camping with your pet.

 Tow vehicles.
 Because you are traveling farther into the park via personal vehicle than is normally allowed, you may only tow a vehicle to Tek if the towed vehicle is integral to your camping experience (e.g., a pickup truck towing your camper).
 All other towed vehicles and trailers must be left at the RV parking lot of the Denali Visitor Center.